catswords/catswordscard/README.md

 # CatswordsToken
-CatswordsToken is the legal and economic protection program for malware or cybercriminal researchers.
+CatswordsToken is the legal and economic protection program for malware researchers.

 ## What is CatswordsToken?
 Catswords Community (https://catswords.com) is malware researcher's assistant service.
 Founded in 2008.